SyedIbrarUlHaq/Rhombix_technologies_tasks/README.md

 Exploratory Data Analysis (EDA): Analyzed survival rates by gender, class, and age.

-Modeling: Built a RandomForestClassifier model with accuracy of [add accuracy here].
+Modeling: Built a RandomForestClassifier model with accuracy of: 1.0.

 Feature Importance: Key factors identified included gender, class, and age.